-- Realising the full potential of the new Maynooth University Curriculum to deliver the best university education in Ireland; - The quality and impact of its research and scholarship, focused investment in research capacity, and commitment to both fundamental and engaged research; - Further developing quality, planning and financial management processes to support growth, development and innovation; - Ensuring that the quality of the student experience and engagement between staff and students are preserved and further enriched as the University grows; - Being an excellent place to work by providing for scholarly and professional development in a diverse and inclusive culture.
+- Realising the full potential of the new Maynooth University Curriculum to deliver the best university education in Ireland; - The quality and impact of its research and scholarship, focused investment in research capacity, and commitment to both fundamental and engaged research;

+- Further developing quality, planning and financial management processes to support growth, development and innovation; - Ensuring that the quality of the student experience and engagement between staff and students are preserved and further enriched as the University grows; - Being an excellent place to work by providing for scholarly and professional development in a diverse and inclusive culture.

-An all-pervasive commitment to quality and excellence in all activities undertaken by the University requires sustained efforts to strive for the highest standards.
+The University's commitment to quality and excellence in all activities undertaken requires sustained efforts to strive for the highest standards.
 It also requires on-going systematic self-monitoring, evaluation and organisational learning.
 Maynooth University has a long tradition of formal reviews of its approaches to supporting quality.
 It pioneered the introduction of departmental quality reviews in 1996, and again in 2009 it was the first university to undergo an institutional quality review under procedures devised by the Irish Universities Quality Board that had been established in 2006.
 Building on its achievements to date, and guided by the first university policy statement on quality assurance and enhancement approved by the Academic Council in October 2009, and also cognisant of on-going national and international discourses, the purpose of this Framework is to set out the University's overall policy on internal quality assurance and enhancement.
-The complexity of quality assurance and enhancement in higher education in succinctly summarised in the following extract from an EUA on Quality Culture Guidelines "Quality in higher education is a culturally sensitive, relative and contested concept that is shaped by the institutional and national context, and given expression as an internal dynamic process with the objective of constant improvement" (EUA, 2004).
+The complexity of quality assurance and enhancement in higher education in succinctly summarised in the following extract from an EUA on Quality Culture Guidelines "Quality in higher education is a culturally sensitive, relative and contested concept that is shaped by the institutional and national context, and given expression as an internal dynamic process with the objective of constant improvement" (EUA, Quality Culture Guidelines, Brussels, 2004; see also EUA Embedding Quality Culture in Higher Education, Brussels (2007); EUA, Examining Quality Culture: Part 1 - Quality Assurance Processes in Higher Education Institutions, Brussels, 2010).
 The Maynooth Framework for Quality emphasises a commitment to comprehensive, open and inclusive processes that are effective, fully aligned with the mission and strategic objectives of the University and which also enable the university to demonstrate compliance with both statutory based national objectives and European standards.
 Building on experience to date the emphasis in the next phase will be increasingly on quality enhancement.